-The only horses inside the Prunkstall now are those pictured in the religious art on display – the three main rooms host Belvedere’s medieval collection, though the more spectacular items are mostly on show in the upper palace.
+The only horses inside the Prunkstall now are those pictured in the religious art on display – the three main rooms host Belvedere’s medieval collection, though the masterpieces are mostly on show in the upper palace.

 The second gallery has more of the same, while the third features sombre-looking statues made of sandstone, pottery and various types of timber, including limewood, Swiss stone pine, walnut and willow.